jhoneill/6Print/mdHelp/Out-Printer.md

   if one is specified.
 Font, paper-orientation, paper-size, and margins can all
   be set, and page numbers can be requested.
   Content can be piped into the command, optionally using its alias LP to give a
-  unix like | lp, or it can take the path to a text or image file as a parameter.
+  Unix like | lp, or it can take the path to a text or image file as a parameter.
   If input is piped to the command it attempts to apply default formatting and
   wraps text to fit the page size.
 If text is read from a file is is sent "as-is".
   When using Print to PDF or similar output-to-file type printers, the file name
   can be specified, and if it is, the file can be opened in its default viewer.
   There is an option to add page numbers which are positioned at the top of text
   pages (not image ones), if there is not sufficient border for the page number,
   the top of the printing area is moved down to avoid overlap.
-  When setting margins, be aware that Windows works in hundreths of an inch
+  When setting margins, be aware that Windows works in hundredths of an inch
   when dealing with paper sizes, font sizes are in points - 1pt = 1/120th inch
   - so inch-based is not as stupid as it might sound.
 If you are working in mm
   for borders multiply by 4 for an easy conversion, or divide by 0.254 for